About Marcy Rice

 We’re growing our specialist team!

-We are growing our team of specialist assessors and teachers, as we help increasing numbers of people who have dyslexia or other specific learning difficulties.
+We are growing our team of specialist teachers, as we help increasing numbers of people who have dyslexia or other specific learning difficulties.
+We are keen to continue extending both our face to face and online provision.
 Providing expert, personal and life-changing support to people with dyslexia is crucial to the way we fulfil our charitable mission.

 To find out more, download our application pack.